 Nature-based Solutions (NbS) are actions that protect, manage, and restore ecosystems, while addressing societal challenges (like climate change, or food security), so there is a simultaneous benefit to nature and people.
-In Canada’s efforts to combat climate change, Nature-based Solutions are promising, as they could help achieve up to 35% of Canada’s 2030 carbon reduction commitment.
+In Canada’s efforts to combat biodiversity loss and climate change, Nature-based Solutions are promising to achieve the targets in the Kunming-Montreal Global Biodiversity Framework and up to 35% of Canada’s 2030 carbon reduction commitment.
 However, their performance and long-term impacts are still poorly understood.

 If you are conducting Nature-based Solutions in Canada we want to hear from you!
 Contact us at: camilo.alejo.monroy@futureearth.org.